About Migrating to Cisco Secure Sign-On and Duo Multi-Factor Authentication

 - Click Start setup and follow the prompts to choose a device and verify the pairing of that device with your account.

-For more information, see Duo Guide to MFA and Device Enrollment.
+For more information, see Duo Guide to Two Factor Authentication: Enrollment Guide.
 If you already have the Duo app on your device, you'll receive an activation code for this account.
 Duo supports multiple accounts on one device.

 - At the end of the wizard click Continue to Login.